laravel/docs/billing.md

 > {note} Passing a payment method identifier directly to the `create` subscription method will also automatically add it to the user's stored payment methods.

+<a name="collecting-recurring-payments-via-invoice-emails"></a>
+#### Collecting Recurring Payments Via Invoice Emails

+Instead of collecting a customer's recurring payments automatically, you may instruct Stripe to email an invoice to the customer each time their recurring payment is due.
+Then, the customer may manually pay the invoice once they receive it.
+The customer does not need to provide a payment method up front when collecting recurring payments via invoices:

+    $user->newSubscription('default', 'price_monthly')->createAndSendInvoice();

 <a name="subscription-quantities"></a>
 #### Quantities